vladislavchikkj/art-museum/README.md

 ## Description

-The "Modsen Art Museum" project is a web application for displaying a catalog of paintings, allowing users to search, sort, and add paintings to a favorites list.
+The "Art Museum" project is a web application for displaying a catalog of paintings, allowing users to search, sort, and add paintings to a favorites list.
 The application uses an external API to fetch painting data and provides an intuitive interface for viewing them.

 ## Features